danieljonker/dog-app/README.md

-# Dog Breed Viewer App
+# Fetch App
+Fetch - Fetching the best dog breed images from the internet

 ## Architecture and Design
 The app is built with a lightweight clean architecture style (avoiding unnecessary complexity where possible), using MVVM for the presentation layer, and repositories for the data layer.